dinesh99639/courseplan/README.md

 * When you click review in edit lecturer page, the following page appears.
 * You can set the status of the individual pages here by giving the review.
 * Click on mark completed if updated data is correct.
-* At last, don't forget to click update button located at the end of the page.
+* At last, don't forget to click the update button located at the end of the page.

-* Exclamatory symbol(!) appears when the lecurer clicks on the button placed at bottom right side of some pages and click on "send for review".
+* Exclamatory symbol(!) appears when the lecturer clicks on the button placed at the bottom right side of some pages and click on "send for review".

 ### Overall Review
 ![Overall Review](README/images/admin/overall%20review.png)